joshlevinson/Sample-WP2Markdown/Suite/user-security.md

 ##### Trusted devices

- For user convenience, your device(s) can be defined as trusted in Suite by using the â&#128;&#156;Remember this deviceâ&#128;&#157; checkbox on the Suite login page.
+ For user convenience, your device(s) can be defined as trusted in Suite by using the “Remember this device” checkbox on the Suite login page.
 If a trusted device authenticates successfully, then you will not need to enter any further password or login information.
 As an extra layer of protection a device can only be remembered for 14 days; after this time, or if the admin password is changed in Suite, you will be prompted to log in again.
 If a password is compromised (lost or stolen), you should immediately log in and update the two-factor authentication settings in Suite, and also log in again with the trusted device using the new credentials.
 If a trusted device is lost or stolen, then the Suite password should be changed immediately to prevent the device from being used to log in.
 A password reset automatically revokes all trust relationships from previously configured devices, and you may re-enable two-factor authentication at any time. **Note:** It is highly risky to enable this feature on public or shared computers, and we do not recommend it.

 ### IP Whitelisting